Resolving Black Hole Family Issues Among the Massive Ancestors of Very High-Spin Gravitational-Wave Events Like GW231123

-\begin{enumerate} \item \textit{Upper mass gap:} Achieving the primary's mass $m_1\gtrsim120\,\rm M_\odot$ through hierarchical mergers of lighter black holes requires lifting the lower end of the canonical mass gap \citep{Heger2002,Farmer2020,Farag2022} or a sequence of mergers involving at least three black holes. \item \textit{Very large spin:} Hierarchical mergers of dynamically assembled black holes yield remnant spin distributions centred around $\chi_f\approx 0.7$ \citep{Fishbach2017,Gerosa2017}.
+\begin{enumerate} \item \textit{Upper mass gap:} Achieving the primary's mass $m_1\gtrsim120\,\rm M_\odot$ through hierarchical mergers of lighter black holes requires lifting the lower end of the canonical mass gap \citep{Heger2002,Farmer2020,Farag2022} or a sufficiently dense environment that would enable a sequence of mergers involving at least three black holes. \item \textit{Very large spin:} Hierarchical mergers of dynamically assembled black holes are thought to yield remnant spin distributions centred around $\chi_f\approx 0.7$ \citep{Fishbach2017,Gerosa2017}.
 This is consistent with the lower end of the uncertainty range $\chi_1=0.9^{+0.10}_{-0.19}$ of GW231123's primary and well within the secondary's range, but significantly below $\chi_{1,2}\gtrsim0.8$ which is strongly supported by the LVK analysis \citep{GW231123}. \item \textit{Cluster retention:} Hierarchically formed black holes can receive large recoil kicks due to the asymmetric loss of linear momentum by gravitational-wave emission during the merger \citep{Bonnor1961,Peres1962,Bekenstein1973,Fitchett1983}.
 The kick magnitude can be particularly large for unequal-mass mergers \citep{Gonzales2007} and unequal spins \citep{Lousto2012} and may exceed the escape speed of a dense stellar environment \citep{Antonini2016,Gerosa2019}.
 In particular, \citet[][Sec.~6.5]{GW231123} argue GW231123's properties would prefer the primary to be formed in a merger of black holes with masses $109^{+26}_{-32}\,\rm M_\odot$ and $35^{+35}_{-19}\,\rm M_\odot$ and the secondary from $78^{+28}_{-39}\,\rm M_\odot$ and $22^{+31}_{-15}\,\rm M_\odot$.
-The recoils of such unequal masses would exceed the typical escape velocities of young star clusters and globular clusters \citep{Antonini2016} and would require GW231123 to occur in environments with significantly higher escape velocities. \end{enumerate}
+The recoils of such unequal masses would exceed the typical escape velocities of young star clusters and globular clusters \citep{Antonini2016} and would require GW231123 to occur in environments with significantly higher escape velocities, such as nuclear star clusters and active galactic nuclei, see e.g., \citet{Delfavero2025}. \end{enumerate}